Top of page

 Dancewear Sales

 Dance Fashions Superstore will be on campus with ballet shoes, jazz shoes, leotards, tights, skirts, mens apparel—everything you need for your dance classes.
 Students will receive 15% off their purchase!
 Have a special request for a particular shoe or dancewear style or color?
-Send it to dance@emory.edu by September 2 and if available, Dance Fashions will bring it on September 8.
+Send it to dance@emory.edu and if available, Dance Fashions will bring it on their sale date.
 You can visit the WPEC dance studio anytime during the sale hours, even if classes are going on.

 First Year Class Choices